 God’s people had been captured and led from their homes in Judah to the country of Babylon.
-Their captivity had come about because of their failure to commit themselves to obeying God’s laws.
-Despite the concentrated teachings and warnings of God’s prophets, they had continued in their rebellion against God.
+Their exile had come about because of their failure to commit themselves to obeying God’s laws.
+Despite the concentrated teachings and warnings of God’s prophets, they continued in their rebellion against God.

 When Ezekiel received his call from God he began to prophesy about the things that were happening back in Judah.
 These prophecies make up the first part of the book of Ezekiel.
-His teachings included condemnation of the Jews for their sins.
+His teachings included condemnation of God’s people for their sins.
 He prophesied that Jerusalem would fall and that the temple would be destroyed.
-This prophecy came true eleven years after Ezekiel was brought to Jerusalem.
-Nebuchadnezzar burned Jerusalem to the ground and destroyed the temple and city walls in 586 B.C.
+This prophecy came true eleven years after Ezekiel was exiled from Jerusalem.
+Nebuchadnezzar burned Jerusalem to the ground and destroyed the temple and city walls in 587 B.C.

 After Ezekiel learned of the fall of Jerusalem his messages changed to contain hope of deliverance for God’s people.
 Because of his priestly background (1:3) he was able to teach and guide the captives.
 He never lets the hope of freedom and restoration die.
 This is reflected in the second part of his book.

 Today’s story is a lesson that Ezekiel learned through vision- a special dream caused by God.
-The vision explains why God let His people become captives in Babylon and other lands.
+The vision explains why God sent His people into exile in Babylon and other lands.
 They had done wrong in many ways, but two ways are mentioned – they had shed blood (killing many innocent people) and they had worshipped idols instead of God.
-The captivity was their punishment.
+The exile was their punishment.

 The hand of the Lord took Ezekiel to a valley full of bones.
 It looked as though many people had died in a terrible disaster and then, through the passage of time, only bleached bones remained.